One-Bridge/foundry-testing-mcp/docs/user-implementation-walkthrough.md

-# Foundry Testing MCP v2.0 - User Implementation Walkthrough
+# Foundry Testing MCP - User Implementation Walkthrough

 ## Quick Start Guide

-This walkthrough demonstrates how to use the Foundry Testing MCP v2.0 to create comprehensive, professional-grade tests for smart contracts.
-The enhanced system provides context-aware guidance that understands your current project state and adapts workflows to your testing maturity level, integrating professional security methodologies and real Foundry tool analysis.
+This walkthrough demonstrates how to use the Foundry Testing MCP to assist with smart contract testing for Solidity projects.
+The system provides project analysis, testing workflow guidance, and integration with Foundry tools.

 ## Prerequisites